stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 3. Import the virtual machine by following the neurodebian [install instructions](http://neuro.debian.net/vm.html#chap-vm), which they support with a [youtube video](http://www.youtube.com/watch?v=eqfjKV5XaTE).

 4. Before booting the VM, confirm a few settings that will help avoid initial errors:
+ * 2048 MB of RAM
- * single cpu
+ * single CPU
- * 64 MB video ram
+ * 64 MB video RAM
- * no 3D acceleration
+ * no 3D or 2D accelleration
  * create a shared folder that the guest sees as "host"

-5. Boot the VM and follow the neurodebian wizard to completion:
+5. Boot the VM and follow the NeuroDebian Setuup Wizard to completion:
+ * answer "Yes" to system update
  * answer "Yes" to safe upgrades
+ * close the Update Manager once complete
+ * participate in the package popularity contest
  * answer "Yes" to custom environment ("Packages, such as AFNI and FSL, provide large collections of command line tools...")
- * select no items from the package list
+ * select no items from the list of additional components, and click "OK"
  * allow the wizard to close

-6. Reboot the guest to complete the initial updates you just installed.
+6. Reboot the guest to complete installation of those initial updates.

 7. After rebooting, update again for good measure:
     ```